Make Your Gradebook Student-Friendly

 Communicate gradebook setup clearly

-If you choose the natural grade aggregation method, show students not only the running total of points they have earned, but also the percentage of points they have earned, which is how their final letter grade will be calculated.
-As this is not the default, you’ll have to change the grade display type to “Real (percentage)”.
+If you use the natural grade aggregation method, be sure to show students both their total points and the percentage earned, since the final letter grade is based on that percentage.
+Because this is not the default, you’ll need to change the grade display type to “Real (percentage).”
+This adjustment helps students better connect their scores to their final grade.

-If you are using weighted mean of grades, exclude all hidden grade items (with empty grades or not) in the User Report.
-It’s clearest to students if they only see grades in the User Report for visible activities.
+If you use If you use weighted mean of grades, exclude hidden items in the User Report so students only see grades for visible activities.

 Conclusion